-An amazing clip that apparently shows a bunch of ants forming a bridge together to attack a wasp's nest has gone viral - and you can see why:
+An amazing clip appears to show a bunch of ants forming a bridge together to attack a wasp's nest.
+Check it out below:

-Further into the thread, Boni explained more about the incredible scene, adding: "When this type of attack happens, the wasps usually escape and the ants do not leave until they've completely looted the honeycomb, carrying pupae, larvae, and eggs, as well as some adults who did not manage to escape.
+Boni had much more to say to explain the fascinating scene, however, going on to write: "When this type of attack happens, the wasps usually escape and the ants do not leave until they've completely looted the honeycomb, carrying pupae, larvae, and eggs, as well as some adults who did not manage to escape.

 "They can even build across the water!"